LGCY Power bolt logo

 System Status

-Device list and individual statuses
+Device list with statuses

 Individual panel production metrics